 Introduction

-The fundamental change to the IER specification process is the involvement of the NATO SRM: Either re-use already defined SRM information elements or otherwise develop new SRM information elements while considering quality assurance and NATO terminology.
-Ultimately, the NATO SRM will contain a complete architecture in which all information elements and their semantic references available to all actors involved in the process.
+The fundamental change to the IER specification process is the involvement of the CXCSRM: Either re-use already defined CXCSRM information elements or otherwise develop new CXCSRM information elements while considering quality assurance and NATO terminology.
+Ultimately, the CXCSRM will contain a complete architecture in which all common cross-COI or cross-domain information elements and their semantic references are available to all actors involved in the process.

 The following describes the NATO IER Specification Process as defined in APP-15 Edition A Version 3 along with the required changes.